Clark Fork River Technical Assistance Committee

 Relative to other phases, the Strategic Plan characterizes Ph.
 7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for contaminated soil levels, as this area includes a public fishing access (see Strategic Plan, pp.11-12).
 DEQ estimates it will remove 135,800 cubic yards of mine waste-contaminated material from the site.

-Construction began in January and is proceeding on schedule (contractor is Intermountain Construction Services of Butte, who also worked on Phases 5/6, Silver Bow Creek, and the Trestle Area in Deer Lodge).
-Please observe signs and use the temporary parking area to access Racetrack Pond.
-The river, but not the floodplain, is open to public use during construction.
+Construction began in January (carried out by Intermountain Construction Services of Butte, who also worked on Phases 5/6, Silver Bow Creek, and the Trestle Area in Deer Lodge) and is expected to conclude in mid-December 2025.
+The public is advised that the river, but not the floodplain, is open to public use during construction.
 CFRTAC raised numerous issues in its comments on the Phase 7 design, including the extent and location of contamination removal (reduced from previous phases); the preference for more woody debris on banks and instream; the need to monitor the river's response to lower bank designs; and more.
 CFRTAC was generally satisfied with the State's response to comments, though some issues, such as how the 100-year Channel Migration Zone is applied to determine removal boundaries, will not be considered until future phases.
-(Learn more in our Feb 2025 newsletter.)
-The State currently estimates work will be completed by October 2025.
+(Learn more in our February and May 2025 newsletters.)
+The State estimates that the project will finish slightly over budget due to finding areas of deeper tailings in need of removal than was originally anticipated.
+Final Phase 7 costs will inform the State's upcoming updates to its 2023 CFROU Strategic Plan.

 Phase 13/14 (includes Arrowstone Park)